 People without disability that become disabled "in the middle of their lives" face a myriad of challenges, including emotional distress, adjustments to both physical and mental difficulties, loss of occupational abilities and more.

 The program provides newly disabled individuals with workshops and mentoring to increase their use of available services, provide them with tools to cope with their disability, offer guidance and support and facilitate their independent reintegration in society.
 This service is currently offered at a regional level.

 Feast of Senses

-This unique project was developed by Access Israel to give influential people and decision makers a "taste" of what it feels to have a disability.
+This unique project was developed by Access Israel to give influential people, service providers and decision makers a "taste" of what it feels to have a disability.

 Independent Living Centers